sumancdas/password-security-analyzer/README.md

 ﻿# Password Security Analyzer

-This is a Python tool I built to check password risk in a safe way.
+This is a Python tool was built in the Studio 2 group project to check password risk in a safe way.
 It does not crack passwords, save passwords, or send passwords to any website.

 This project was developed as part of a Studio 2 group project at Noroff University College in collaboration with four fellow students.
 Through this project, I gained hands-on experience in Python programming, password security analysis, risk assessment, and secure coding practices.